lvclark/paralog_id/README.md

 two-copy loci, *i.e.* those aligned to *Miscanthus* vs. those aligned to *Sorghum*.
 Figures are plotted to compare the distribution of Hind/He when tags are aligned to *Miscanthus* vs. *Sorghum*.
-This script generates Figs. 1 and 2 in the main manuscript.
+This script generates Figs. 1 and 2 in the main manuscript and Figs. S1 and S2 in Additional File 1.

 `scripts/optimize_temperature.R` examines the output of `process_isoloci.py` to evaluate the effectiveness of the tabu search algorithm for optimizing Hind/He.